LMK Meaning in Texting: What It Means and When to Use It

 Checking availability: “We need someone for the 3pm shift.
 LMK ASAP.”
 Adding “ASAP” raises the urgency.

 Following up: “LMK when you’re ready.”
-Low-pressure and leaves the timing open.
+Low-pressure, and it leaves the timing open.

 If you’re curious how LMK compares to similar expressions, WYLL meaning explains another casual phrase that shows up in the same texting contexts.
 And WYDM meaning covers a check-in abbreviation that often pairs with LMK in quick back-and-forth messages.